cgramata/eSparkCC/README.md

 Using Terminal, navigate to the folder, "logic."
 Once there enter the following command:
 "python codingChallengeMain.py."

+The file: "resultingStudentCurriculum.csv," will print to the folder: "csvFiles."

 == Setup ==

 Our mission is to provide the best learning experiences to students, personalized